MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 ### Creating the Dashboard

 The first element created is the drop down select element that is populated with the project name and project id.
-The project name is displayed and the id is used to look up values in the build list to get the relevant build data.
+The project name is displayed and the id is used to look up values in the build list to display the relevant build data.
 The onchange property sets a session variable with the project id (this is used to display data in the grid and card elements) and syncs the cards and grid elements.

 ```powershell